kubeflow/pipelines/components/aws/sagemaker/hyperparameter_tuning/README.md

 * Specify training image OR algorithm name.
 Use the image parameter for Bring Your Own Container (BYOC) algorithms, and algorithm name for Amazon built-in algorithms, custom algorithm resources in SageMaker, and algorithms subscribed to from the AWS Marketplace.
 * Specify VPC security group IDs AND VPC subnets to specify the VPC that you want the training jobs to connect to.
 * Specify warm start type AND 1 to 5 parent HPO jobs to launch the hyperparameter tuning job with previous jobs as a starting point.
-* The parameters, data_location_1 through 8, is intended to be used for inputting the S3 URI outputs from previous steps in the pipeline, for example, from a Ground Truth labeling job.
-Otherwise, the S3 data location can be specified directly in the channels parameter.

 ## Outputs
 Name | Description